Artist Credit: Kenta Miyakawa

 We are partnering with Nikken Sekkei to present an event that will inspire current and future leaders in the industry.

-Plan to Visit Expo 2025 Oasaka Kansai after the Conference Oct 6th.
-Not included in conference ticket price.
+Plan to extend your visit to include Expo 2025 Osaka Kansai after the Conference, on Oct 6th—Unfortunately, not included in conference ticket price.

-Info on additional speakers, sketch tour, exhibition opening and accommodation options will be made available soon.
+Info on additional speakers, sketch tour, exhibition opening and schedule will be made available soon.

-More travel and accommodation coming soon.
+More travel and accommodation above.
 Email hq@asai.org for a list of suggested hotels.

 Nikken - Takebashi Office